MicrosoftDocs/azure-devops-docs/docs/test/collect-diagnostic-data.md

    ![Selecting the area of the screen to capture](media/collect-diagnostic-data/collect-diagnostic-data-03.png)

-1. If required, edit the title of the screenshot and add annotations and text to it using the icons in the toolbar.
+1. If necessary, edit the title of the screenshot and add annotations and text to it using the icons in the toolbar.

    ![Annotating the screenshot](media/collect-diagnostic-data/collect-diagnostic-data-04.png)